sessionstar/oopsla20-artifact/README.md

  The above command generates the binary for role A,  ```main.ocaml.exe```.

+:three: **Execute.**
-:three: **execution**: repeat the above steps (generation and compilation for role B and C).
+Repeat the above steps (generation and compilation for role B and C).
 After all endpoints have been implemented and their binaries have been generated, we can run them.
  To run all endpoins issue all the commands:
 ```
 HigherLower/B/main.ocaml.exe &